Morgan Stanley reveals $911 million Archegos loss as profit jumps

 Global investment banking fees hit an all-time record of $39.4 billion during the March quarter, according to data from Refinitiv.

-Morgan Stanley also generated handsome fees from a spate of mergers and by underwriting numerous high-profile IPOs of companies including Affirm Holdings and AppLovin Corp.
+Morgan Stanley also generated handsome fees from a spate of mergers and by underwriting numerous high-profile IPOs of companies including Affirm Holdings (AFRM.O) and AppLovin Corp (APP.O).

 Its investment banking revenue more than doubled to $2.6 billion.